Chioma Chukwuka: Masterclass With Chioma

 In January 2019, she announced the launch of a capacity-building platform called Masterclass With Chioma, where aspiring talents, especially actors, are taught by seasoned filmmakers, screenwriters, actors and other industry professionals on what it takes to make it in the film, TV, and theatre industries.

 Endorsement deals

 Chioma Akpotha became the brand ambassador for Erisco Foods in November 2018.
 Chioma Chukwuka has served as a brand ambassador for a number of Nigerian and international commercial brands, including Globacom Nigeria, a telecommunications company, Omo Detergent and Harpic Cleaner.

 Personal life

 Chioma Chukwuka married Franklyn Akpotha in 2006.
+She has three children.
+Since her marriage the actress has tried her best to keep her marriage and other personal details away from the spotlight.
+Regardless, the actress says her husband is wonderful and both of them are best friends.
+He supports her in the family and in her career.